 How do I attract more guests and direct bookings?

-not for a nice room.
+and only secondarily a nice room.

 Are you booking the ticket for your charter flight because you can spend 8 hours in a comfortable window seat, or because the plane will take you to your dream destination?